4ms/stm32mp1-baremetal/README.md

 hopefully these example projects can be a good foundation for your first Cortex-A bare-metal project.

+Or, if you're writing your own OS or RTOS, or porting an existing framework such as Zephyr or FreeRTOS to the STM32MP1, then hopefully this project will be of some assistance (please let me know about it, if you do port a RTOS or custom OS!).

 The STM32MP157 is a powerful chip, with two Cortex-A7 cores running at 650MHz or 800MHz, L1 and L2 caches, up to 1GB of 533MHz RAM, a Cortex-M4 core and a suite of peripherals.
 There's a large gap between this and the next chip down in ST's